 In addition, Holoman is the Managing Partner of the WNBA Los Angeles Sparks, where he oversees day-to-day operations and sits on the WNBA Board of Governors.

 His prior leadership roles include President of Magic Johnson Enterprises, Managing Director of the award-winning television network ASPIRE, as well as senior leadership positions in private banking with Bank of America and Wells Fargo.

 Holoman sits on the Cedars Sinai Hospital Board and is a member of the Finance and Investment committees.
 He also serves as treasurer of the Los Angeles Dodgers Foundation.

 Holoman has a B.S. in business, emphasis in finance, from USC.
 He is a Widney Society member and USC Founder and suite owner at the new LA Memorial Coliseum.
-He funds a scholarship at Marshall for minorities interested in finance careers inclusive of offering internships, mentoring and job placement.
+He funds a scholarship at Marshall for Black students interested in finance careers inclusive of offering internships, mentoring and job placement.